tapir-test/tapir-website/_docs/testdata/External_Data_Format.md

 </dependency>
 ```

-You have to implement [DataSource](https://www.javadoc.io/page/de.bmiag.tapir/tapir/latest/de/bmiag/tapir/datasource/api/DataSource.html) in order to private a data source.
-It's recommended not to implement the interface dieretly, but to extend abstract sub-classes like [AbstractDataSource](https://www.javadoc.io/page/de.bmiag.tapir/tapir/latest/de/bmiag/tapir/datasource/api/AbstractDataSource.html) or [AbstractCsvDataSource](https://www.javadoc.io/page/de.bmiag.tapir/tapir/latest/de/bmiag/tapir/datasource/csv/AbstractCsvDataSource.html).
+You have to implement [DataSource](https://www.javadoc.io/page/de.bmiag.tapir/tapir/latest/de/bmiag/tapir/datasource/api/DataSource.html) in order to provide a data source.
+It is not recommended to implement the interface directly, but to extend abstract sub-classes like [AbstractDataSource](https://www.javadoc.io/page/de.bmiag.tapir/tapir/latest/de/bmiag/tapir/datasource/api/AbstractDataSource.html) or [AbstractCsvDataSource](https://www.javadoc.io/page/de.bmiag.tapir/tapir/latest/de/bmiag/tapir/datasource/csv/AbstractCsvDataSource.html).

 In general data sources specify which data type they can provide and which input format (selector) they support.
-Based in this information the [DataProvider](#data-provider) selects a suitable DataSource and calls it's *getData* method in order to retrieve the data.
+Based in this information the [DataProvider](#data-provider) selects a suitable DataSource and calls its *getData* method in order to retrieve the data.

 ## Data Provider
 The [DataProvider](https://www.javadoc.io/page/de.bmiag.tapir/tapir/latest/de/bmiag/tapir/datasource/api/DataProvider.html) can be queried to retrieve some data in your tests.
 The *DataProvider* consults the registeres data sources, picks up one that can handle the request and returns the result.